Janus and RG-flow interfaces in three-dimensional gauged supergravity: Three-dimensional gauged supergravity

 \subsection{Truncations and supersymmetric $\AdS_3$ vacua}

-In order to make our analysis more tractable, we make further truncations to reduce the number of independent scalar fields.
-Below we consider three truncations, which together explore the $\AdS_3$ vacua with $\cN = (4,4)$ and $\cN = (1,1)$ supersymmetry.
+In order to make our analysis more tractable, we make further truncations to reduce the number of independent scalar fields.\footnote{These truncations are consistent due to internal rotational symmetry as shown in \cite{Berg:2001ty}.} Below we consider three truncations, which together explore the $\AdS_3$ vacua with $\cN = (4,4)$ and $\cN = (1,1)$ supersymmetry.